-If your basement is already finished or you prefer to have the repair completed from the outside of your home, we will excavate the area surrounding the crack and will seal it with a multi-layer, waterproof membrane that will permanently stop the water penetration.
+If your basement is finished or you prefer to have the repair completed from the outside of your home, we will excavate the area surrounding the crack and seal it with a multi-layer, waterproof membrane that will permanently stop the water penetration.

 If you'd like to schedule a consultation with a member of our team to discuss a crack repair solution for your basement, please contact us today.